cellsjs/piscosour/docs/developers/guides/01-contexts.md

 -rwxr-xr-x    1 pisco  staff   contexts/context-name/info.md
 ```

-Where the `config.json` file has the configuration, `info.md` explain and document the context, and `index.js` has the implementation of the context.
+Where the `config.json` file has the configuration, `info.md` explains and documents the context, and `index.js` has the implementation of the context.

 Note, it exists a [scaffold generator tool](#scaffold)